Yuzuru Hanyu bibliography

 Japanese figure skater and two-time Olympic champion Yuzuru Hanyu has written a best-selling autobiography series titled Blue Flames (蒼い炎, Aoi Honō) that consists of four volumes and has been sold with over 400,000 copies by June 2023.
 All royalties of the series were donated to his local skating rink, Ice Rink Sendai, which had been severely damaged during the 2011 Tōhoku earthquake and tsunami.
 In 2023, Hanyu also wrote a picture book titled Gift with illustrations by the famous mangaka group Clamp.
 The story was based on his own solo ice show production Gift, which was held at Tokyo Dome the same year.
+In 2024, Hanyu wrote the Echoes of Life Storybook, an original work published in Japanese and English that served as the basis for the production of Yuzuru Hanyu Ice Story 3rd Echoes of Life Tour.

 Since his victory at the 2014 Winter Olympics, Hanyu has collaborated with renowned sports writers and photographers in Japan, publishing various compilation and photo books, of which multiple ones have made it to the Oricon top 10 charts of best-selling books.
 The photo book y with pictures from Hanyu's first professional figure skating season, published by Sports Nippon in February 2024, was awarded the Silver Award at the international 2025 Graphis Design Awards.

 In 2020, Hanyu's graduation thesis about the utilization of a "wireless inertia sensor motion capture system" in the sport of figure skating was published in the Journal of Human Sciences at Waseda University.
 The thesis has been retrieved more than 100,000 times from the university's online repository.